Last Updated on by

 What is the difference between profit and loss and a balance sheet?

-A profit and loss looks at whether or not your business is fundamentally profitable.
+A profit and loss statement looks at whether or not your business is fundamentally profitable.

 But a balance sheet is another important financial report.
 In short, the purpose of a balance sheet is to record a business’ assets, liabilities, and shareholders’ equity.
 Combining the balance sheet with the P&L statement gives you a good overall snapshot of a company’s financial health.

 What is a year-to-date profit and loss statement?

 Since all P&L statements have to be over a certain time period, a “year-to-date” profit and loss statement is simply done over the current year, up to the time of the statement.
 It’s often required when filing taxes.

 What’s the best time period to create P&L statements over?